Diamantine Picard functors of rigid spaces: The diamantine Picard functors

 \subsection{The Diamantine Picard Comparison Theorem}

+With the technical preparations of the last section, we can now formulate the most general version of our main result.
+As this can be interpreted as being ``relative $p$-adic Hodge theory for $\G_m$'', we first explain a related but simpler result, namely the case of $\G_a$.
-To simplify notation in the following without making additional choices, we introduce notation for the usual Tate twist in $p$-adic Hodge theory: \begin{Definition} We denote by $\wt \Omega^1_X\otimes \G_a$ the abelian sheaf on $\Perf_K$ defined by

-where $\{-1\}$ denotes the Breuil--Kisin--Fargues twist.
-In other words, this is the vector group associated to the finite dimensional $K$-vector space $H^0(X,\Omega^1_X)\{-1\}$ which is non-canonically isomorphic to $H^0(X,\Omega^1_X)$.
-If $K$ contains all $p$-power unit roots, this twist is equivalent to the usual Tate twist by $K(-1)$.
-We refer to \cite[Definition~2.24]{heuer-v_lb_rigid} for more details. \end{Definition}
+To simplify notation in the following without making additional choices, we begin by introducing notation for the usual Tate twist in $p$-adic Hodge theory: \begin{Definition} For any smooth rigid space $X$ over $K$, we denote by $\wt \Omega^1_X:=\Omega^1_{X|K}\{-1\}$ the sheaf on $X_{\et}$ given by tensoring over $K$ with the Breuil--Kisin--Fargues twist $K\{-1\}$.
+If $K$ contains all $p$-power unit roots, this twist is equivalent to the usual Tate twist $K(-1)$. \end{Definition} Assume from now on that $X$ is proper.
+As we will discuss, following Scholze's approach to the Hodge--Tate sequence of $p$-adic Hodge theory \cite{Scholze_p-adicHodgeForRigid}\cite[\S3]{Scholze2012Survey}, one has in general: \begin{Proposition} There is a natural short exact sequence

+\end{Proposition} This is canonically isomorphic to the usual Hodge--Tate short exact sequence if $K$ is algebraically closed, via the Primitive Comparison Theorem: $ H^1_{v}(X,\O)=H^1_{\et}(X,\Q_p)\otimes_{\Q_p}{K}$.

+As we will show, due to various base-change results for coherent cohomology, we have a relative ``diamantine'' version of this short exact sequence.
+For the formulation, we need: \begin{Definition} For any abelian sheaf $F$ on $\Perf_{K,\et}$, we define its tangent space as where $\G_a^+$ is the closed unit with its additive structure.
+Since $\Hom(\G_a^+,\G_a^+)=K^+$, this is always a $K$-vector space.
+When $F$ is represented by a rigid group variety $G$, this recovers the usual notion of tangent spaces by \cite[Theorem~3.4]{heuer-G-torsors-perfectoid-spaces}. \end{Definition} \begin{Proposition} Let $(K,K^+)$ be a perfectoid field extension of $\Q_p$.
+Let $\pi:X\to \Spa(K,K^+)$ be any proper smooth rigid space.
+Then: \begin{enumerate} \item The natural map $(R^1\pi_{\et\ast}\O)^\diamondsuit\to R^1\pi^\diamondsuit_{\et\ast}\O$ from \cref{eq:base-change-from-rigid-to-diamond} is an isomorphism. \item There is a short exact sequence of sheaves on $\Perf_{K,\et}$, functorial in $X$,

+which is canonically isomorphic to $-\otimes_K\G_a$ applied to the sequence in \cref{p:HT-ses-vs}.
+In particular, we recover this sequence by passing to tangent spaces. \end{enumerate} \end{Proposition} We note that if $K$ is algebraically closed, this shows that $R^1\pi^\diamondsuit_{v\ast}\O=\Hom(\pi_1(X),K)\otimes \G_a$.